 I got this call from Tom Schwark - a wonderful musician I admire in the greater Milwaukee, Wisconsin area and beyond.
 He was going to be playing and singing in a new trio at Daily’s Bakery on the East Side.
 Ruth Werner and husband Dean and Tom would be the trio.
 I had just met Ruth and Dean at a jam and enjoyed their merry music making and thought this might be a nice treat to hear what they’ve come up with.
 I get there and they are already playing and singing.
 My jaw dropped as my ears went crazy, so I had to get a seat very close to THIS!
 The harmonies, the delicate and intense picking were amazing.
 I mean amazing.
 This group’s got something.
 It went straight to my inner core.
 After the show I probably bubbled out some nice things to say but all the time I’m thinking I gotta hear this band every time they play.
 I mean every time!

 I didn’t sleep a wink that night.
 I started to think how it was going to be to try to hear them play every time and thought, what if I was busy in some other band I was in and miss them.
 That’d be horrible!
 So I devised a plan to present to them, that I should be in their band.
 They had 2 guitars and a mandolin.
 Sometimes Tom would pick up the fiddle and Dean would put his guitar down (lead guitar) and pick up his mandolin.
 Nice change-ups.
 Ok so they didn’t have a bass.
-That should be easy, as I already play guitar and the bass is just the bottom 4 strings of that, right?
+That should be easy, as I already play guitar and the bass is just the bottom 4 strings of a guitar, right?
 Riiiiiight.
 I waited until an appropriate time the next morning and called Tommy, told him they needed a bass player, and it should be me cuz I’m their best fan.
 He promptly informed me that they don’t make much money and liked their trio as a trio.
 Well for the next month or so I kept seeing them and bothering them with this idea.
-Finally on the Sunday of Bill Monroe’s Bean Blossom Bluegrass festival Ruthie told me they talked it over and they’ll try me out on bass and by the way, their next show is Saturday.
+Finally on the Saturday of Bill Monroe’s Bean Blossom Bluegrass festival Ruthie told me they talked it over and they’ll try me out on bass and by the way, their next show is next Saturday.
 Am I free for that and can I make practice that Thursday?
 I said yes to both and was soooooooooooo excited!
 Now I was also apprehensive.
 I didn’t own a bass and barely knew how to play one, though I thought it should be sort of like the guitar, the technique would be vastly different but I’d get there, so I thought!

 This was before cell phones so that meant I had to wait to call my friend, whom I thought might be selling his bass soon.
 I got delayed and didn’t get home until too late Sunday night and couldn’t call him.
 I had to wait until he got home from work Monday.
 When he answered and I bubbled out with ‘would you sell your bass to me’, he had to stop to think.
 I knew he was thinking of really getting into the fiddle and not playing bass much and I did my best to try to convince him of that.
 He finally said he’d sell it.
 I asked how much (getting more nervous as I couldn’t afford a really expensive anything).
 He told me the price and I breathed a thankful sigh of relief.
 “Can I pick it up tonight?”
 I ask.
 He was too tired.
 Rats!
 I’m thinking of the practice on Thursday looming soon!
 So Tuesday after work I camp out in front of his house waiting until he got home late from work!
 Ugh!
 But I got it and am sooooooooo excited I ran out of steam and energy and didn’t practice that night.
 Oh no - only one more night to practice before their practice.
 So Wednesday I noodled around a bit on it to get the distance between the notes (no frets!) in my noggin and my left hand and hoped for the best come Thursday.

 I’ve gotten so much experience from that group.
 I learned the patience of getting solid arrangements down even if it takes a year or more for one song, the importance of phrasing (timing in vocals and instrumental hand-offs) and the right key for the vocals to really soar in power and texture.
 I learned about the business end of things for bands and how it drags ya down but once on stage all that hard work melts and the music soothes all that when you get the powerful energy exchanges an audience give you and you give an audience.
 Nothing more powerful than that!
 Whew!
-I also learned more about microphones (we sang and played around a single microphone, the old time way) and sound for different venues.
+I also learned more about microphones (we sang and played around a single microphone the old time way) and sound for different venues.
 I learned the importance of dressing for the band’s “look” (which for The Reedy Buzzards was 1940s dresses/shoes and ties for the guys to reflect the music time period we were honoring in our performances) and for the audience.
 My musical influences had all dressed up for their shows and I carry that to this day, the best I can.
 I feel if someone pays money to watch our band, I’d better give them the best show I can and dress the part in honor of them being there.

 Anyway… that’s how I came to play the upright bass!